What Is An ACL Injury?

 We strongly suggest that you discuss your knee injury after a thorough examination from a knee injury clinician such as a sports physiotherapist, sports physician or knee surgeon.

-The usual surgery for an ACL tear is called an ACL reconstruction.
+Surgery for an ACL tear is called an ACL reconstruction.
 A repair of the anterior cruciate ligament is rarely a possibility, and thus the ACL is reconstructed using another tendon or ligament to substitute for the torn ligament.
 There are several options for how to perform ACL surgery.

 Risks of ACL surgery include: